tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - Use an `auto` NTTP parameter for `constexpr_v`, and default its type template parameter.
 - Add the option for adding the mutating overloadable operators.
+- Add a note about `operator->`.
 - Reduce the number of naming options.
+- Simplify the implementation.

 # Relationship to previous work